| Color

 in an ICC color

 managed workflow within Adobe Photoshop.
+OK, so now

 you know how to calibrate and profile your monitor, calibrate and